mustapha-py/Stock-Data-Analysis/README.md

 Screenshots of the visuals can be found in the /images folder.

 ## How to Use
-- Access the Power BI report (Tech Giants: Stock Data Analysis (2014-2023)) in Power BI Service.
+- Access the Power BI report (Big Tech : Stock Data Analysis (2014-2023)) in Power BI Service.
   -- [Report LINK](https://tinyurl.com/4k3pnc9a)
   > Right-click the link and select "Open in new tab" or "Open in new window" for better navigation.